 On the plus side, the SCR’s 942cc engine had plenty of smooth, unintimidating torque in that true cruiser fashion, and the lack of any electronics made for good times on the dirt (just watch out you don’t snap the belt final drive!).
 The SCR sits pretty low, so it makes for a stable bike on the dirt, easy to slide around although not the fastest steering on the road.
-It’s the least expensive bike here, and that’s a good thing, especially when there are so many areas one with even a small custom bone in his body could make some improvements on.
+It’s the least expensive bike here, and that’s a good thing, especially when there are so many areas that someone with even a small custom bone in his body could make some improvements on.

 Aesthetically, the Yamaha looks pretty spot-on.
 Yamaha’s styling department got the look but sadly we couldn’t rate it any higher than fourth. ~Rennie Scaysbrook

 Kit Palmer I wasn’t a fan of the SCR when I first hopped on it but this bike grew on me.
 It has a lot of quirks—a shifter lever that gets in its own way, terrible footpeg clearance, an airbox that cramps your right knee.
 It feels long and heavy, and I’m not thrilled about it being belt driven when I’m on the dirt.
-Oh yeah, stay away from big (okay, any) bumps with that whopping 2.8 inches of rear wheel travel.
+Oh yeah, stay away from big (okay, any) bumps with that whopping 2.8 inches of rear-wheel travel.
 Still, I like the way it looks and how its air-cooled V-twin motor puts the power to the ground.
 And I like how Yamaha didn’t even bother with ABS or traction control.
 It’s comfortable and spacious, and it works pretty well in the dirt, too.
 I like it a lot—just not quite as much as the others.

 Sean Finley The Yamaha is the most unique among the bikes tested and the V-twin Cruiser roots are evident.
 If you are coming from a cruiser background, this would likely be the most comfortable bike to ride.
-The motor provides good grunt off the corners and it is stable on hard packed gravel roads.
-But it is the heaviest bike here and you will feel the weight if you hit any soft dirt and that makes it the least comfortable of these bikes off road.
+The motor provides good grunt off the corners and it is stable on hard-packed gravel roads.
+But it is the heaviest bike here and you will feel the weight if you hit any soft dirt, and that makes it the least comfortable of these bikes off road.
 For me, the shifter was always in the way on my left foot and the air filter banged my knee on the right but it is otherwise comfortable to ride long distances.